faranalytics/streams-logger/README.md

 ## Formatting

-The `Logger` constructs a `LogContext<MessageT, SyslogLevelT>` on each logged message.
-The properties of a `LogContext` _may_ undergo formatting and serialization using a `Formatter`.
-This can be accomplished by passing a `FormatterOptions` object, to the constructor of a `Formatter`, with its `format` property set to a custom [serialization](#example-formatter) or transformation function that accepts a `LogContext` as its single argument.
-The serialization function can construct a log message from the `LogContext` [properties](#log-context-data).
+You can format your log message using a `Formatter` Node.
+The `Logger` constructs a `LogContext` instance on each logged message.
+The [properties](#log-context-properties) of each `LogContext` contain information about the context of the logged message (e.g., module name, function name, line number, etc.).
+You can define a serialization function and pass it to the constructor of a `Formatter`.
+The serialization function can construct a log message from the `LogContext` [properties](#log-context-properties).
 In the concise [example](#example-formatter) below this is accomplished by using a [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

 ### Log Context Properties